The Radiant Spirit of Gurpurab: A Celebration of Unity and Light

 The Heart of Seva: Langar and Community

-A central and most cherished tradition of Gurpurab is the Langar, or community kitchen.
-In Gurdwaras, volunteers prepare and serve free vegetarian meals to everyone, irrespective of their faith, caste, or background.
+A central and cherished tradition of Gurpurab is the Langar, or community kitchen.
+In Gurdwaras, volunteers prepare and serve free vegetarian meals to everyone.
+This is done irrespective of their faith, caste, or background.
 This practice is a powerful embodiment of Guru Nanak's teachings on selfless service and equality.
-A special sweet offering, Karah Prasad, made with simple ingredients to reflect humility, is also prepared and distributed throughout the day.
-The Langar meal typically includes dal, rice, roti, a vegetable dish, and kheer.

 Comments